bcstp/hugosite/content/post/2022-sept-local-gov-out-of-control-and-its-our-fault.md

 ## Topic: Local Government Is Out of Control and It’s Your/*Our* Fault

 (With at least one local example of how to do this right!)
 Another great topic to learn about!

+<a name="bio" id="bio"></a>

+---

+## Mike Southerland bio

+Bryan has been home to Mike Southerland and his family since 1984.
+Before entering the service, he was a resident of Louisiana.
+A 22-year Army veteran, Mike retired from active duty as a Corps of Engineers Lieutenant Colonel in May 1989.
+While in Vietnam – Feb.
+1969 to Feb.
+1970 – he logged more than 900 combat hours as a helicopter pilot, and later served in many leadership positions, one of which was in a military community located in Germany.

+He has owned and operated two insurance agencies in Bryan for 20 years – from 1990 to 2010.

+Mike has donated his time and energies to the Bryan Rotary Club and Habitat for Humanity as president.
+He has been a volunteer for Elder Aid, the Boys & Girls Club of the Brazos Valley, Mothers Against Drunk Driving, The Brazos Valley Council on Alcohol and Substance Abuse, and the American Red Cross.

+As a director of the Bryan Development Foundation, he helped with Blinn College consolidation and furthered plans for a state prison development in Bryan.
+He has been on the board of Keep Brazos Beautiful.
+He chaired the traveling Vietnam Memorial Wall exhibited at the Bush Library and created and chaired an annual veteran’s parade in Downtown Bryan.
+He has been Bryan Rotary President and Treasurer, and President and Treasurer of the Vietnam Veterans of America Chapter 937.

+Mike was elected to three terms on the Bryan City Council.
+In 2006, Mike was instrumental in lobbying for creation of an ordinance further restricting the number of unrelated adults in a single-family dwelling located in a single-family residential neighborhood.
+During his time on the City Council, he served on many of the council appointed committees.
+Over the three terms he presented over 80 items of council legislation.
+He wrote four City Charter Amendments and all four were passed and instituted.

+Mike holds a bachelor’s degree in computer science with honors from the University of Southern Mississippi and has completed some graduate course work at Texas A&M University.
+Mike and Tana, a retired schoolteacher, have been married for over 50 years.
+They have three children and five grandchildren.
+Their son Ty and his family reside in Corpus Christi; Mike and his family reside in College Station; and the youngest son Matt and his wife reside in the Dallas area.

+> “Tana and I love Bryan and are proud to serve.”